-Kerberos must be installed and configured before you can use this authentication mechanism.
-For more information, see "Configuring Kerberos Authentication for Windows" on page 17.
+If the Use Only SSPI advanced option is disabled, then Kerberos must be installed and configured before you can use this authentication mechanism.
+For information about configuring Kerberos on your machine, see "Configuring Kerberos Authentication for Windows" on page 19.
+For information about setting the Use Only SSPI advanced option, see "Configuring Advanced Options on Windows" on page 14.